Latest Update for JEE Main

-Step 4: Pay JEE Main application fee- Candidates will have to pay the requisite JEE Main fees either in online mode only through Debit Card/ Credit card, Net Banking/UPI/ PAYTM.
+Step 4: Pay JEE Main application fee- Candidates can pay the JEE Main 2021 application fee for more than one session.
+Candidates can pay the requisite JEE Main exam fees either in online mode only through Debit Card/ Credit card, Net Banking/UPI.

-Both JEE Main Paper I (B.E./B.Tech) and JEE Main Paper II (B. Arch/B.Planning)
+Both JEE Main Paper I or Paper II

-Step 5: Print out of JEE Main Confirmation Page: Once the JEE Main 2020 application form is submitted, take 4 printouts the confirmation page and keep it safely for future use.
-Candidates will also have to confirm their registered mobile number and email address by generating and entering the OTP to receive direct notifications from NTA.
+Step 5: Print out of JEE Main Confirmation Page: Once the JEE Main 2021 application form is submitted, take printouts of the JEE Main 2021 confirmation page and keep it safe for future use.

 JEE Main Application Status - This is a window inside the JEE Main login of the candidate which gives the status of the application form as the candidate fills the same.

-Remove Image Discrepancy JEE Main (April) 2020 - NTA has commenced the image correction facility of JEE Main 2020 April session.
-Candidates can use the JEE Main login to remove any image discrepancy in the application form.
+Remove Image Discrepancy - NTA will give chance for the image correction for the JEE Main 2021 February session.
+Candidates will have to use the JEE Main login to remove any image discrepancy in the application form.
 They will have to upload the correct images in the prescribed format.

-JEE Main Correction Window - NTA will again provide the JEE Main application correction facility from May 25 to 31.
-Candidates will also be able to change their exam centres during this facility.
-Earlier, NTA had re-opened the JEE Main application form correction facility from April 1 to May 3.
-Previously, the correction facility was made available to candidates from March 13 to 16, 2020.
-Candidates were able to edit any mistakes made in the details entered in their application form.
-Candidates who opted for category change from reserved to general, had to pay the difference in application fee through the various online means provided.
-However in case of a change from general to reserved category, there was no refund of the difference in fee.
+JEE Main Correction Window - NTA has provided the facility to make corrections through JEE Main 2021 application correction facility from January 27 to 30.
+Candidates are able to change their exam centres during this facility.
+Candidates can edit any mistakes made in the details entered in their application form.
+Candidates who opt for category change from reserved to general, have to pay the difference in application fee through the various online means provided.
+However, in case of a change from general to reserved category, there is no refund of the difference in fee.

 Forgot Password or JEE Main application number?

-1. To reset the JEE Main 2020 password, click on the option given on the login window and choose one of the following options and rest the same after filling the required information
+1. To reset the JEE Main 2021 password, click on the option given on the login window and choose one of the following options and rest the same after filling in the required information

 JEE Main Statistics of previous years